 I used to be the former co-director of events at the Oxford Writers’ House (Oxford, UK) a hub that used to bring Oxford Universities and local communities into dialogue through creative writing projects.

-In 2019, I’ve been invited to the House of Lords (UK) to be part of a discussion about writing and freedom of the press.
+In 2019 and in 2022, I’ve been invited to the House of Lords (UK) to be part of a discussion about writing and freedom of the press, to talk about La Ninfa Eco and to share my poems.

 I’m the author of 2 books in Spanish published in Argentina, Glasses Love to be Broken (Argentina, Baobab, 2010), To the Knot for What it Took Away (Argentina, De los Cuatro Vientos, 2012).
 Also, I published a book in the UK called The Good, the Bad & the Poet (El Ojo de la Cultura, London, 2020).